scotthibbs/FDLog_Enhanced/README.md

 The code here is what is in progress and not stable for release yet.

+NOTE: When adding Contestants/Loggers, press <ENTER> instead of DONE to enter the data into the database.
+DONE closes the window w/o saving the data.

  This needs to be tested on different networks and cross platform before released.